 They don't engage in controlled burns.

-A lot of a lot of the state rules protecting endangered species, you know, is the rationale limiting the science of forestry from being practiced out there and the limiting the amount of water that gets sent from Northern California, which makes absolutely positively no sense.
+A lot of the state rules protecting endangered species is the rationale limiting the science of forestry from being practiced out there and limiting the amount of water that gets sent from Northern California, which makes absolutely positively no sense.

-You know, it is it is completely preventable if they they put the time, energy, money, and resources into it.
+It is completely preventable if they put the time, energy, money, and resources into it.

-Uh we now see big just think of what Donald Trump just said that uh there, you know, scores of we're now finding out LA firefighters that are at their wit's end because they're finding all of these broken fire hydrants that are preventing them from doing their jobs, which they want to do, and they're struggling to gain control of one of the worst wildfires in in LA's history.
+Scores of, we're now finding out LA firefighters that are at their wit's end because they're finding all of these broken fire hydrants that are preventing them from doing their jobs, which they want to do.

-And I just wonder how many brand new fire hydrants could have been bought with the 17 million dollars that the Democratic mayor, Karen Bass cut from the firefighting budget, because that's exactly what she did just months ago.
+And I just wonder how many brand new fire hydrants could have been bought with the $17 million that the Democratic mayor, Karen Bass, cut from the firefighting budget because that's exactly what she did just months ago.

-And by the way, if you're wondering where the mayor of Los Angeles is in all of this, well, she's 7,400 miles away in Africa on a political trip as this, you know, Los Angeles is like in this apocalyptic hellscape right now.
+And by the way, if you're wondering where the mayor of Los Angeles is in all of this, well, she's 7,400 miles away in Africa on a political trip.

 Anyway, she traveled with three other people to Ghana for the inauguration of the president there who was elected last year.